sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ## How to use USB camera

 There are 2 USB Type-C ports on M2Dock.
-One is masked UART for the serial communication between this board and computer, another port masked with OTG is used for user-defined functions.
-We set it's `usb_device` so that we can use `adb` to control this board by default.
+One masked UART is for the serial communication between this board and computer, another port masked with OTG is used for user-defined functions.
+We set it `usb_device` default, so we can use `adb` to control this board by default.
+And by `adb forware`, we can run jupyter code on M2Dock without network but only one usb cable.

 To connect USB camera, we need to set the OTG port to be the usb_host.

-Run the following command on M2Dock to change its function.
+Run the following command on M2Dock to change its function, but remember this command will stop the communication between computer and M2Dock via ADB USB OTG port.

 ```bash
 echo "usb_host" > /sys/devices/platform/soc/usbc0/otg_role